daniel-chris-lucas/learning/JavaScript/ReactJS/learn-understand-react/05-working-remote-data-firebase/README.md

 4. Add event listener on text input to update text state.
 5. Push text input content to firebase and empty content.
 6. Display list of items stored on firebase.
+7. Add a loaded state to only display list when firebase has loaded.

 ## Additional info